torhve/blag/redis-lua-backed-git-blogging.md

     local mdcontent = mdfilefp:read('*a')
     local mdhtml = markdown(mdcontent)

 The next steps for increasing performance now will be to either have markdown generated on git commit too, or have it generated on first visit and then saved to redis for all the next visit.
-With a check in the commit log json data for any updates and thus needing regeneration.
+That method would need check in the commit log json data for any updates and thus needing regeneration.

 ## Source
 You can find the source at [my github repository for this project](https://github.com/torhve/LuaWeb).